 It is also important to note that Google Analytics will count a conversion anytime someone clicks an email and then goes to make a purchase -- there is no "conversion period" here.
 Our conversion tracking, on the other hand, uses a last touch attribution model.
 This means only the last email someone opened or clicked is credited with a conversion.
 The last open or click must be within your established conversion period to count.

-Appending UTM Variables to Emails
+Appending UTM Tracking to Emails

 - utm_medium: email